Last updated: 1st May, 2024

 In this post, you will learn the concepts related to the cross-entropy loss function along with Python code examples and which machine learning algorithms use the cross-entropy loss function as an objective function for training the models.
-Cross-entropy loss is used as a loss function for models which predict the probability value as output (probability distribution as output).
+Cross-entropy loss represents a loss function for models that predict the probability value as output (probability distribution as output).
 Logistic regression is one such algorithm whose output is a probability distribution.
 You may want to check out the details on how cross-entropy loss is related to information theory and entropy concepts – Information theory & machine learning: Concepts

 What’s Cross-Entropy Loss?